johnvenkiah/CI_MS2_John_Venkiah/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 ### Applications, Libraries and Platforms

+No libraries were used except for Google Fonts.

 - [Google Fonts](https://fonts.google.com/) - Were used for all fonts and icons in this project.